Financial Agreement During De Facto Relationship

 Section 90UJ of the Act provides that financial agreements made under Part VIIIAB are binding if and only if:

 There are strict requirements for financial agreements to be binding.
-If any of the above requirements are not met, the court can set the agreement aside and not enforce it.
-If de facto partners who have a financial agreements get married to each other, the financial agreement becomes void.
+If any of the above requirements are not met, the court can set aside the agreement and not enforce it.
+If de facto partners who have a financial agreements marry each other, the financial agreement becomes void.
 The parties are then required to enter into another financial agreement under section 90C of the Act.

-If you require assistance in relation to a financial agreement, please do not hesitate to contact our lawyers who are experienced in financial agreements and other aspects of the Family Law Act.
+If you need help with a financial agreement, please do not hesitate to contact Armstrong Legal who are experienced in financial agreements and other aspects of the Act.